avinetworks/devops/ansible/aviconfig_role_example/README.rst

 .. contents::
   :local:

 This is an example of setting up a full Avi Site with Cloud and applications.
+Note This version is compatible with Ansible 2.4 only.

 *********
 Installation